-This article discusses four ways you can ventilate your post frame building to prevent moisture buildup and mold growth.
+This article discusses four ways to ventilate your post-frame building to prevent moisture damage.

 What is Pole Barn Ventilation?

-Ventilation is the intentional exchange of indoor air without outdoor air.
-The primary purpose of pole barn ventilation is to prevent condensation (i.e., moisture buildup).
+Pole barn ventilation is the intentional exchange of indoor air without outdoor air.
+The primary reason behind properly ventilating your post-frame building is to prevent condensation (i.e., moisture damage).

-Condensation occurs when warm, moisture-laden air contacts a cool surface, such as the underside of your metal roof.
-Since cooler air cannot hold as much moisture as warmer air, the excess humidity turns into water droplets.
+Pole barn condensation occurs when warm, moisture-laden air contacts a cool surface, like the underside of metal roofing panels.
+The excess humidity turns into water droplets since cooler air cannot hold as much moisture as warmer air.

-Consequently, vented building features work to minimize the temperature difference between indoor and outdoor environments by drawing in the fresh air and exhausting stale particles.
+Therefore, vented pole barn features work to minimize the temperature difference between indoor and outdoor environments by drawing in fresh hair and exhausting stale particles.

-4 Ways to Ventilate Your Post Frame Building & Promote Air Circulation
+4 Ways to Ventilate Your Pole Barn & Promote Air Circulation

-As mentioned above, pole barn ventilation goes a long way towards controlling condensation.
-The old saying in post frame construction goes, “Your IN is only as good as your OUT.”
-To put it another way, your airflow is only as good as its ability to escape your pole barn.
+As mentioned above, pole barn ventilation will help you manage condensation.
+The old saying in post-frame construction goes, “Your IN is only as good as your OUT.”
+In other words, your airflow is only as good as its ability to exit your pole barn.

-We learned this fact in grade school science, but air rises as it warms.
-The heat causes gas particles to expand, decreasing the density.
-Warm (less dense) air floats on top of cold (more dense air).
-This force causes warm air to rise.
+If you recall from grade school science, air rises as it warms.
+The heat causes gas particles to expand, decreasing their density.
+Consequently, warm air (less dense) floats over cold air (more dense).

-Having 1’ or 2’ overhangs with vented soffits on the sides of your post frame building will draw cool air inside.
-Then ridge vents at the peak of your metal roof will release the humid air.
+Having 1’ or 2’ sidewall overhangs with vented soffits will draw cool air inside your post-frame building.
+Then, the steel ridge vent at the peak of your metal roof will release the humid air.

-Editor’s Note: Overhangs on the ends of your pole barn are purely for aesthetic reasons.
-A solid soffit prevents air from entering your post frame building.
+Editor’s Note: Endwall overhangs are purely for aesthetic purposes.
+A solid soffit prevents air from entering your post-frame building.

-Overall, vented overhangs, ridge vents, and eave vents enable the pole barn to breathe and stay drier.
+Overall, vented sidewall overhangs, ridge vents, and eave vents enable your pole barn to breathe and stay dry.

-Adding a cupola to your pole barn will allow trapped heat to escape through the fan and side vents.
+Adding a cupola to your pole barn roof will allow trapped heat to escape through the fan or side vents.

-They're a great ventilation feature if you’re interested in building a horse barn or riding arena.
-Moisture from the manure will rise and exit the structure; thus, improving the indoor air quality for you and your horses.
+Cupolas are a great addition to your horse barn or riding arena.
+Moisture from the manure will rise and exit the post-frame building, thus, improving the indoor air quality for you and your horses.
 Say goodbye to musty air!

-As with any building feature, proper installation is critical.
-The assembly of a cupola is fairly simple, but failure to follow instructions can result in collapse or water leakage.
+As with any post-frame building feature, proper installation is crucial.
+Assembling a cupola base is pretty simple, but failure to follow instructions can cause water leaks.

-For design inspiration, we recommend flipping through MWI Component's "Cupola Look Book.”
-Founded in 1985, MWI Components is the leading manufacturer and supplier of products for post frame buildings.
+If you’re interested in design inspiration, we recommend flipping through MWI Components’ “Cupola Look Book.”
+Founded in 1985, MWI Components is the leading manufacturer and supplier of products for post-frame buildings.

 3) Doors & Windows

-It seems evident, but doors (e.g., overhead, sliding, or walk-in) and windows are standard building features that encourage air movement.
+It may seem obvious, but doors (e.g., overhead, sliding, or walk) and windows are standard post-frame building features that promote air circulation.

 4) Mechanical Ventilation

 Hunter: Their ceiling fans are available in different sizes, styles, features, materials, and colors.
-Regardless of the building type, Hunter has the perfect fan for you.
+Regardless of the pole barn type, Hunter has the perfect fan for you.

-Environfan: Their “powerful, all-metal, heavy-duty” fans are engineered to excel in any application.
-You can expect energy savings of up to 30% and 50% during the winter and summer months, respectively.
+Envirofan: Their “powerful, all-metal, heavy-duty” fans are engineered to excel in any application.
+You can expect energy savings of up to 30% and 50% during the winter and summer, respectively.

-If you’re going to build a pole barn, you need to invest in proper ventilation.
-Multiple building features will protect your structure from moisture damage.
+If you build a pole barn, you must invest in a proper ventilation system.
+Multiple vented post-frame building features will protect your structure from moisture damage.

 To avoid condensation issues, we recommend downloading our “Condensation Control Guide.”
-This FREE resource lists the five ways to proactively manage moisture buildup in your post frame building, one of which being – you guessed it – ventilation.
+This FREE resource lists the five ways to proactively manage moisture build-up within your pole barn, one of which is – you guessed it – ventilation.